-Chicago’s only tri-level rooftop is definitely a sight to behold.
-Located where Fort Dearborn once stood, the building itself is a designated Chicago Landmark.
+Chicago’s only tri-level rooftop is a sight to behold.
+Located where Fort Dearborn once stood, the building itself is a designated Chicago landmark.
 Roman figures are engraved into the stone facade, but the interior is fully upgraded with high design and an elegant feel.
 The hotel is situated on a corner of the Michigan Avenue Bridge, leading to Hubbard Street and Navy Pier.
 A stay at one of the city’s first skyscrapers will take you back in time.

 There’s just something about this stylish hotel in the Loop that feels akin to a sleek condo residence in the city.
 With one entrance on State Street and the other facing the river on Wacker, you can choose your own adventure when heading out.
 The rooms are sophisticated, and the indoor/outdoor rooftop lounge is a solid way to spend sunset before watching a show in the nearby Theater District.